AlyssaCullinan/Python-Analysis-PyScripts/README.md

 * OS Module

 ## Output
 Both files produce the analysis results in the terminal/console.
-Additionally, the results are exported to a text file named financial_analysis.txt for PyBank and election_results.txt for PyPoll.
+The results are also exported to a text file named financial_analysis.txt for PyBank and election_results.txt for PyPoll.

 ## Sources
 For this project I used multiple resources: